 - 1. Check that all fields of the datasheets were completed, site info was filled out correctly and writing is legible. - 2.
 Scan data sheets.
 Email datasheets out if necessary.
-Save a scanned copy of each datasheet here: - a.
-N:\Projects\Restoration\Eelgrass\Monitoring\2016 Monitoring\Scanned Datasheets - b.
-Save it as Site Name Date Quadrat (example: Reference Bed 02052016 Q64) - c.
+Save a scanned copy of each datasheet on SharePoint: - a.
+Save all files related to the effort on SharePoint under DATA - Documents/Projects/Restoration/Eelgrass/Monitoring/Bed Condition Monitoring (Cal Poly). - b.
 File original datasheets in Eelgrass datasheet folder.
 Make a photocopy to bring into the field when necessary. - 3.
 Record field notes in the field notes Word document: - a.
 Include: date, site, survey type (intertidal/subtidal), crew, tide and a brief description of what was done.
 Include comments such as if that was a good tide for that site or additional gear to bring for future surveys. - 4.
 Download photos from camera.
 File photos in appropriate MBNEP file, upload photos to dropbox for CalPoly. - 5.
 Rinse and put away gear (including GPS and field camera)

-Site Descriptions
+Intertidal Bed Condition Monitoring Site Descriptions

-Coleman Beach: (MBNEP Site code: ECO)
+Coleman Beach: (MBNEP Site code: COL)

-- Direction of survey: $S \rightarrow N$

-- Lat/Long of start:

-- Lat/Long of end:

-- Survey type: intertidal and subtidal

-- Launch point: Coleman Beach Parking lot

-- Best tide window for subtidal surveys:
+- Direction of survey: $S \rightarrow N$ - Lat/Long of start: 35.371670, -120.859150 (by building) - Lat/Long of end: 35.372140, -120.860630 (by bend in beach, closer to bathrooms) - Survey type: intertidal and subtidal - Launch point: Coleman Beach Parking lot - Best tide window for subtidal surveys: -0.5' tide or lower